8ctopus/sciter-demo/README.md

-# Sciter demo app
+# sciter demo app

-This is a (sciter)[https://sciter.com/] demo app based on the sciter calculator example.
+This is a [sciter](https://sciter.com/) demo app based on the sciter calculator example.

 ## get started